goncalo-oliveira/channels/README.md

 channel.AddIdleChannelService();
 ```

-The default detection mode is `IdleDetectionMode.Auto`.
-This mode attempts to actively verify if the underlying socket is still connected and if not, closes the channel.
+The default detection mode is `IdleDetectionMode.Auto`, which attempts to actively verify if the underlying socket is still connected and if not, closes the channel.

-There's also an idle timeout of 60 seconds by default; if no data is received or sent through the underlying socket before the timeout, the channel is closed.
+There's also a hard timeout of 60 seconds by default; if no data is received or sent through the underlying socket before the timeout, the channel is closed.
 This timeout can be disabled when using the `IdleDetectionMode.Auto` method by setting its value to `TimeSpan.Zero`.

 ```csharp
 IChannelBuilder channel = ...;